 Cramps are generally not a sign of an underlying condition.

-Secondary causes - sometimes the leg cramps are caused by an underlying disease, situation or activity, including:
+Sometimes the leg cramps are caused by an underlying condition, situation or activity.

 - Addison's disease

-- Sarcoidosis - a disease in which granulomatous (small growths or lumps) produces inflammation or swelling of the tissues in any part of the body.
+- sarcoidosis, a disease in which small growths or lumps produce inflammation or swelling of the tissues in any part of the body

 - Parkinson's disease